 See Related: Things to Do in Roseville, California

 12. The Pacific Resident Theatre

 The Pacific Resident Theatre (PRT) is an award-winning venue that offers live-play productions.
-It provides the opportunity to experience plays by new artists, to discover little-known works, and to enjoy famous classics.
-It has been the recipient off more than 30 Los Angeles Dram Critic’s Circle Awards as well as the Margaret Harford Award for Continuous Achievement in Theater.
+It provides the opportunity to experience plays by new artists, discovers little-known works, and enjoy famous classics.
+It has been the recipient of more than 30 Los Angeles Dram Critic’s Circle Awards as well as the Margaret Harford Award for Continuous Achievement in Theater.

 The Pacific Resident Theatre is unique in that it offers three different stages, each with its own specific type of production.
 The Main Stage has seating for a larger group with up to 99 seats, while the smaller Black Box Stage provides a more intimate experience for up to 40 guests.

 Finally, the Co-Op is a truly unique space that allows PRT actors the opportunity to write, direct, and act in their own plays without the restrictions of critical reviews or requirements.
 To view one of the PRT’s plays or to learn more about ticket costs, please visit their website.

 Address: Ballona Wetlands, Los Angeles, CA 90293, USA